coderforlife/py-seg-tools/README.txt

 For mrc2stack and conv_img you can also convert the data itself by using --mode (or -m) with one of the following:
  * 'float'   - output a 32-bit floating-point number output scaled to 0.0-1.0
+ * 'label'   - output an consecutively numbered image using con. components
- * 'label' - output a 32-bit unsigned consecutively numbered label data image
+ * 'relabel' - output an consecutively re-numbered label data image

 --- Conversion from MRC stack: mrc2stack ---